 Project Mighty Heart's mission is to provide free, compassionate and authentic photography sessions that document very raw and very real experiences of families whose children have congenital heart diseases (CHD).

-For every family photo session Jen Allison Photography sells, one family photo session will be donated to a Heart Family.
+For every family photo session Jen Allison Photography sells, one family photo session will be gifted to a Heart Family.

 A "heart family" is a family that has been directly impacted by CHD through their child.